What requirements must fish and seafood comply with to be allowed on the European market?

 The industry is working on harmonising food safety standards and increasing mutual acceptance through benchmarking third-party food safety schemes by the Global Food Safety Initiative (GFSI).
 As more schemes are getting benchmarked by the GFSI, it is likely that retailers and other distributors will accept multiple schemes, reducing pressure on suppliers to have multiple third-party food safety schemes in place.

 While United States supermarkets often have their own social compliance audits and certificates, European supermarkets often require their suppliers to be certified for social compliance by a third party.
 Just as food safety certification, social compliance certification is mainly relevant for your processing establishments.
 These certificates relate to the rights, health and incomes of the people working in your facilities, and also in your broader supply chain, but it can be more difficult for you to certify your complete supply chain according to these standards at the moment.

 In Europe, the most widely accepted third-party social compliance accreditation schemes are Social Accountability International’s (SAI) SA8000 Standard and the Business Social Compliance Initiative (BSCI).
 While SA8000 is really a compliance tool, BSCI goes much further and requires accredited companies to show that they are making continuous efforts to improve the situation where a shortcoming is found.
 The fewer shortcomings and the more progress, the better the BSCI rating will be.

-With recent scandals surrounding labour rights and even slave labour allegations in several fisheries around the world, looking at social responsibility and potentially having third-party social compliance certification might make you a frontrunner in your sector, and a preferred supplier in the European market.
+With many allegations concerning labour rights being made about several fisheries around the world (such as the use of slave labour and human trafficking), taking social responsibility seriously and working on third-party social compliance certification might make you a frontrunner in your sector.
+And a preferred supplier in the European market.